jelknernvcc/ghcictwebsite/source/sections/webdev/goals/session25.md

 (note - I'm skipping the one called 'CSS Files and Directories' - we'll review that content later)

-We'll have a reading quiz on this content next time we're together (the next class after the test)
+We'll have a reading quiz on this content next time we're together.